Carman, Manitoba

-Carman is a small agricultural town of about 3,000 people in the Pembina Valley Region of southern Manitoba, Canada.
+Carman is an agricultural town of about 3,000 people in the Pembina Valley Region of southern Manitoba, Canada.
 Carman is at the junction of Highways 3 and 13, 40 minutes southwest of Winnipeg.
 It is surrounded by the Rural Municipality of Dufferin, in the heart of a rich prairie agricultural belt, 60 km north of the American state of North Dakota.
+The Boyne River passes through Carman.